Narrowboat: Terminology

-Although some narrow boats are built to a design based on river barges and many conform to the strict definition of the term, it is incorrect to refer to a narrowboat (or narrow boat) as a widebeam or as a barge, both of which are definable by their greater width.
+Although some narrowboats are built to a design based on river barges and many conform to the strict definition of the term, it is incorrect to refer to a narrowboat as a widebeam or as a barge, both of which are definable by their greater width.
 In the context of British inland waterways, a barge is usually a much wider, cargo-carrying boat or a modern boat modelled on one, certainly more than 7 ft wide.

-Another historic term for a narrow boat is a long boat, which has been noted in the Midlands and especially on the River Severn and connecting waterways to Birmingham.
+Another historic term for a narrow boat is long boat, which has been noted in the Midlands and especially on the River Severn and connecting waterways to Birmingham.

 Usage has not quite settled as regards (a) boats based on narrowboat design, but too wide for narrow canals; or (b) boats the same width as narrowboats but based on other types of boat.

 Narrowboats may have ship prefix NB.